sajjadGG/book-python/basics/function/arguments.rst

     #.
 Function returns power of the first argument to the second
     #.
 If only one argument was passed, consider second equal to the first one
     #.
 Print returned values
+    #.
+Compare result with "Output" section (see below)

 :Polish:
     #.
 Zdefiniuj funkcję ``power``